laserpants/powerpants/README.md

 type Polynomial a = Map Integer a
 ```

+There are two invariants we'd like to enforce;

+- No duplicate keys.
+This is already taken care of by the data structure.
+- No zero coefficients.

-To make sure that the map doesn't contain entries with coefficients equal to zero, we export the following function:
+To eliminate zero values in the map, we export the following constructor:

 ```haskell
 polynomial = Map.filter (/= 0) . fromListWith (+)
 ```

 For example, the polynomial 5x<sup>3</sup> + 2x + 7 is created with `polynomial [(3, 5), (1, 2), (0, 7)]`.
 The order in which these terms appear in the list is now irrelevant.
+Keys that appear more than once in the list are simply added together.

 ```haskell
 λ> polynomial [(3, 5), (1, 2), (0, 7)] == polynomial [(0, 7), (1, 2), (2, 0), (3, 5)]